Updated on December 9, 2022 | Read time ~7 min

 With dynamically-typed, you don’t specify the type of variable you are declaring.
 This makes your code less verbose.
 In Python, you can simply write your variable name, assign a value and the type is inferred.
 Need to assign a value of a different type?
 Just do it and your variable is now of a different type.
 A variable is simply a value bound to a name.
 It follows the principle of duck typing where type checking is deferred to runtime.
 The duck test basically means that if it looks like it a duck, then it probably is a duck.

-On the other hand we have Scala, which has static types.
+In Scala, you can’t change the type of a variable—that’s what being statically-typed means.
 It’s worth noting that Scala can also infer types.
 For example, look at the expressions below:

 In one case, you didn’t specify the type, but the compiler easily determined it.
 In the other, you explicitly stated the type.
 In both cases, there is no doubt that answer is an Int.
 This can help avoid bugs in complex applications, mainly because they’re caught at an earlier phase during the development process.